young-kcd/firebird/doc/sql.extensions/README.window_functions.txt

 when there is duplicate values.
 PERCENT_RANK is a ratio of RANK to group count.
 CUME_DIST is cumulative distribution of a value in a group.
 NTILE distributes the rows into a specified number of groups.
+NTILE argument is restricted to integral positive literal, variable (:var) and DSQL parameter (question mark).

 4.2 Navigational functions
 --------------------------